 Sexual orientation and gender identity are specifically protected in the Thai constitution

-While there are no stand alone laws protecting the LGBT community, both “sexual orientation” and “gender identity” are specifically mentioned and protected from discrimination in the Thai Constitution.
+While there are no stand-alone laws protecting the LGBTQ+ community, both “sexual orientation” and “gender identity” are specifically mentioned and protected from discrimination in the Thai Constitution.

 Thailand has the largest and loudest gay villages in Asia

 Gay and LGBTQ+ travellers in Bangkok must visit Silom to experience the country’s (if not the continent’s) liveliest gay village.
 Outside of the capital, raucous gay districts are found in Phuket, Pattaya and Chiang Mai.
 Even smaller cities are peppered with cabarets and gay hangouts!

 2. Military service